bkanuka/blog/_posts/2013-12-02-mathematica-to-python.md

 {% endhighlight %}

 It may be worth nothing this is the first time I've used Perl.
-There may be far better ways to do this, but I wanted an excuse to learn some perl.
+There may be far better ways to do this, but I wanted an excuse to learn some Perl.